ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 At that point you should be able to use `git push` and have it go automatically to the corresponding remote branch.

 (If you still have errors, you will first need to update your version of git to get a version that is at least 2.37 -- you can check the version number with `git --version`.)

-On subsequent pushes of that branch, you should be able to simply the command to: `git push`.
 {{% /notice %}}